|HomePage||Huns||Turks & Uygurs||Tibetans||Koreans||Khitans||Manchus||Mongols||Taiwanese||Ryukyu||Japanese||Vietnamese|

 The Boxers & the Invasion by the Eight Allied Nations

 In the Hollywood entertainment area, there existed the movie entitled "Fifty Five Days In Peking" starring by Charlton Heston.
-Recently, Jack Chan's new movie "Shanghai Knights", in the trite style of exhibiting the skills of martial arts, crookedly assigned a contingent of boxers as assassins of the British royal house under the Big Ben.
+Recently, Jack Chan's new movie "Shanghai Knights", in the trite style of exhibiting the skills of martial arts, crookedly assigned a contingent of boxers as assassins of the British royal hothe U.S.e under the Big Ben.
 Jack Chan, in the name of patriotism, had only served the interests of the Hollywood by villifying the boxers.
-More ludicrous would be Huayi Brothers's 45 million US dollars shot of "The Legend of Sai Jinhua [Choi Gum Fa]" to praise the slut as show of a so-called "patriotic act".
+More ludicrothe U.S. would be Huayi Brothers's 45 million the U.S. dollars shot of "The Legend of Sai Jinhua [Choi Gum Fa]" to praise the prostitute as a "patriotic".

 Quite a few people had recently re-examined the Boxers' Movement of 1900 and the subsequent invasion by the 'Eight Allied Nations'.
 A noteworthy scholar would be Bei Ming of 'Radio Free Asia'.
-The main spirits of this kind of research would be to point out that the United States had acted fairly before, during and after the crackdown on the Boxers.
-Further, it was said, the United States, in 1908, had acted as the most altruistic of all in voluntarily refunding the overcharged 'war compensations' from damages caused by the Boxers, in the form of scholarships for supporting talented Chinese' overseas studies in America.
-Bei Ming, in description of the boxers' arson of the adjacent Imperial Library and the British Legation, unscrupulously commented that the British prized Chinese classics books more than the Chinese the same way as today's foreigners giving more love to tens of thousands of baby girls whom the Chinese government sell to the west for an adoption fee of US$5,000 to $20,000.
-(Increasing interest in Chinese baby girls had encouraged a new form of human smuggling business in China, with a Chinese news report of an interception of a truck carrying 28 baby girls wrapped up in cloth.
-Note that in US, revenue services would offer as much as $10k as annual adoption tax exemption.)
+The main spirits of this kind of research would be to point out that the United States had acted fairly before, during and after the crack-down on the Boxers.
+Further, it was said that the United States, in 1908, had acted as the most altruistic of all in voluntarily refunding the overcharged 'war compensation' from damages cathe U.S.ed by the Boxers, in the form of scholarships for supporting the talented Chinese' overseas studies in America.
+Bei Ming, in description of the boxers' arson of the adjacent Imperial Library and the British Legation, unscrupulothe U.S.ly commented that the British prized the Chinese classics books more than the Chinese themselves, the same way as today's foreigners giving more love to tens of thothe U.S.ands of baby girls whom the Chinese government sell to the west for an adoption fee of the U.S.$5,000 to $20,000.
+(Increasing interest in the Chinese baby girls had encouraged a new form of human smuggling bthe U.S.iness in China, with a Chinese news report of interception of a truck carrying 28 baby girls wrapped up in cloth.
+Note that in the U.S., the revenue services would offer as much as $10k as kind of annual adoption tax exemption.)

-Per Ding Zhongjiang, Zhou Ziqi, a graduate of Beijing's "Tong Wen Guan"" interpreter school and later a Manchu Qing emissary to US, had been responsible for negotiating with US in regards to refunding the 12,000,000 U.S. dollars.
+Per Ding Zhongjiang, Zhou Ziqi, a graduate of Beijing's "Tong Wen Guan"" interpreter school and later a Manchu Qing emissary to the U.S., had been responsible for negotiating with the U.S. in regards to refunding the 12,000,000 U.S. dollars.
 It was never a spontaneous act of the U.S. to offer the refund.
 (Japan, out of the boxer indemnity, established an annual sole-quota scholarship for the Chinese on the precondition that the recipient swore allegiance or express gratitude to Hirohito.
-In late 1920s, Hu Qiuyuan yielded the Japanese Imperial Scholarship in preference for a Hubei Provincial scholarship for attending Waseda University.
-Later in 1932, Mussolini offered to pay Italian advisers with money from overcharged boxer-related war damages in exchange for China's purchasing Italian airplanes in the amount of several million of US dollars.
-[The Italians, taking advantage of the delayed declaration of war on Germany and Austria by China during WWI, had confiscated quite some money that Germany and Austria were supposed to surrender to China.])
-The U.S. government, often cited as a 'friend' of Manchu China, actually pushed the anti-China agenda one step further: after acquiring Hawaii in summer of 1898 and the Philippines in Dec 1898, the Amercians applied the "Chinese Exclusion Act" to the Chinese on the two islands, and further, President Theodore Roosevelt signed into law to have the "Chinese Exclusion Act" applied throughout US-controlled islands and territories over the world.
-(Also see century-long American hypocrisy towards China & American manipulations of Chinese politics [e.g., Stilwell's instigating General Bai Chongxi, Stuart's instigating Li Zongren, and McArthur's instigating General Sun Liren].)
+In the late 1920s, Hu Qiuyuan yielded the Japanese Imperial Scholarship in preference for a Hubei Provincial scholarship for attending the Waseda University.
+Later in 1932, Benito Amilcare Andrea Mussolini offered to pay the Italian aviation advisers with money from the overcharged boxer-related war damages in exchange for China's purchasing the Italian airplanes in the amount of several million of the U.S. dollars.
+[The Italians, taking advantage of the delayed declaration of war on Germany and Austia by China during WWI, had confiscated quite some money that Germany and Austria were supposed to surrender to China.])
+The U.S. government, often cited as a 'friend' of Manchu China, actually pushed the anti-China agenda one step further: after acquiring Hawaii in summer of 1898 and the Philippines in Dec 1898, the Amercians applied the "Chinese Exclusion Act" to the Chinese on the two islands, and further, President Theodore Roosevelt signed into law to have the "Chinese Exclusion Act" applied throughout the U.S.-controlled islands and territories over the world.
+(Also see century-long American hypocrisy towards China & American manipulation of the Chinese politics [e.g., Stilwell's instigating General Bai Chongxi, Stuart's instigating Li Zongren, and McArthur's instigating General Sun Liren].)

 In Shanghai, Jing Yuanshan and Cai Yuanbei submitted a letter with 2000 signatures against the crown prince erection.
-King Ruijun-wang and Empress Dowager Cixi held a celebration party, with invitation extended to the wives of foreign minister-envoys, but foreign embassies did not show any appreciation.
-Cixi was recorded to have thrown her jade tea pot to the floor when a Manchu official sent in a letter claiming that the British intended to send in forces to help return power to Emperor Guangxi.
-Empress Dowager Cixi hence secretly supported the Boxers in their attacks on the foreigners and embassies in and around Beijing, leading to the 1900 invasion by 'Eight Allied Nations'.
+King Ruijun-wang and Empress Dowager Cixi held a celebration party, with invitation extended to the wives of foreign minister-envoys, but the foreign embassies did not show any appreciation.
+Cixi was recorded to have thrown her jade tea pot to the floor when a Manchu official sent in a letter claiming that the British intended to send in the armed forces to help return power to Emperor Guangxi.
+Empress Dowager Cixi hence secretly supported the Boxers in their attacks on the foreigners and embassies in and around Peking (Beijing), leading to the year 1900 invasion by the 'Eight Allied Nations'.